luke-r-mills/luke-r-mills.github.io/_posts/2023-04-21-analysing-a-dirt-cheap-router_part_3.md

 ## Registers

-We can see a dump of the registers when the router crashes, knowledge of what these registers are for will prove very useful when developing our rop-chain - I'll only explain the most useful ones here.
+We can see a dump of the registers when the router crashes, knowledge of each registers intended purpose will prove useful when developing our rop-chain - I'll only explain the most useful ones here.

 ![registers.png]({{site.baseurl}}/assets/images/analysing_a_dirt_cheap_router_part_3/registers.png)

 - ***a0-3*** : Function arguments - when you call `printf("%s", "hello")`, the memory address of "%s" will be in *a0*, and the address of "hello" will be in *a1*.
 - ***v0-1*** : Function return values - when a function is called, you can expect the return values to be in these registers.
 E.g. if you called *strlen*, the length would be found in *v0* after the function returned.
-- ***t0-9*** : Temporary caller saved registers - if the instructions have stuck to the MIPS calling convention, these are not guaranteed to be the same after a function return.
+- ***t0-9*** : Temporary caller saved registers - if the instructions abide to the MIPS calling convention, these are not guaranteed to be the same after a function return.
 - ***s0-7*** : Callee saved registers - these are guaranteed to be the same after a function return, usually done by saving them to the stack during the function prologue, and restoring them during the epilogue.
 - ***sp*** : This usually points to the current top of the stack, which is used for managing function calls and local variables.
 - ***pc*** : The program counter register stores the memory address of the next instruction to be executed -  we want to control this.